 - It is prohibited to use the Miles College email system to create, forward, and/or distribute any material that is disparaging or otherwise offensive.

 Harassment of any individual or group through email, websites, or any other online means is prohibited.
 Harassment takes many forms.
 In general, it creates an uncomfortable or hostile environment for the individual or group who is being harassed.
-If you send, an email message to another person and make unwanted sexual advances, or if you send unwanted Instant Messenger messages, or if you send many messages to another person, you are harassing that person.
+If you send, an email message to another person and make unwanted sexual advances, or if you send unwanted digital messages, or if you send many messages to another person, you are harassing that person.